xulihang/ImageTrans_chrome_extension/README.md

 * Why does it say "Failed to connect to ImageTrans server"?

    Please check whether you are running the server.
 You can visit <https://local.basiccat.org:51043/translator> to see if it is running.
+If you're working fully in-browser, make sure **Translation Mode** is not set to ImageTrans.

 * What are the differences from other image translation extensions?